TheatrumMundi/TheatrumMundi/_posts/2026-02-08-some-lines-from-venice.markdown

 I

-The image is not image of your death.
+The image is not image of your death. <br>
-Your known icon is not your martyrdom.
+Your known icon is not your martyrdom.  <br>
-We recognise the labour of your breath.
+We recognise the labour of your breath. <br>
 You died later.
-What is done is done.
+What is done is done. <br>

 II

 The tree is split.
-One trunk is wounded as
+One trunk is wounded as <br>
 Christ on Calvary.
-We know Sebastian,
+We know Sebastian, <br>
-Being so constrained, is not our Thomas,
+Being so constrained, is not our Thomas, <br>
-Whose doubts, assuaged by blood, drew succour in.
+Whose doubts, assuaged by blood, drew succour in. <br>

 III

 I am not worried for you.
-Those are good
+Those are good <br>
-Hands into which you find your lost self soon Delivered.
-The waters, above which you stood,
+Hands into which you find your lost self soon <br>
+Delivered.
+The waters, above which you stood, <br>
-Now reflect the cold and obdurate moon.
+Now reflect the cold and obdurate moon. <br>